willnode/Qu3e-Sharp/README.md

 #### Value types:

 - Double precision is used for all 'r32' values
-- Common/small classes like Vec3, Mat3, Quaternion, Transform is a struct.
-- All void* values is an arbitrary Object class.
-- FILE type for scene dumping is replaced with StringBuilder

 #### Built-in Libraries & Referencing styles:

 - Changed (nearly) all std math functions to System.Math
 - (nearly) all arrays, including linked classes are replaced with List<T>
 - Common/Settings.cs is a special static class and the rest of code is referencing it by 'using static' (C# 6.0 feature), therefore some static functions also moved there.
+- Removed Scene Dumping

 #### Caching and memory Management:

-- MemoryAllocator, Page, Stacks is removed because C# is a managed language.
+- Memory management is handled differently (See Common/Memory)
-- All temporary arrays inside functions is moved out to prevent memory garbage.
+- All temporary arrays inside functions are moved out to prevent memory garbage.
 - Island variable inside Step() in Scene is no longer be a temporary variable
 - Because of frequent allocations, ContactState and ContactConstraintState has it's own memory management inside it's own class.